eagleosprey/Getting-and-Cleaning-Data-Assignment/README.md

 avg.by.subject.and.activity<-sapply(split.means.std.a.df,colMeans)
 ```
  Transpose the dataset to show the variables by column and rename the
- data frame to reflect what it contains
+ data frame to reflect what it contains.
- Store that transposition in a descriptive data set name
+ Store that transposition in a descriptive data set name.
 ```{r}
 Average.of.all.variables.for.each.subject.and.activity.combination<-t(avg.by.subject.and.activity)
 ```